Beef Liver Dinner Recipe for Dogs

 Once the oats are cooked, add the sweet potatoes, veggies, chicken, and add beef liver on top.

-Yes, beef liver is incredibly good for dogs!
-It has vital nutrients, healthy fats, vitamin A, copper, zinc, iron and different B vitamins.
-Just like beef liver is really good for humans, it’s really good for dogs too.
+Yes, beef liver is an organ meat with health benefits for your dogs!
+It has vitamin A, copper, zinc, iron and different B vitamins.
 Also, if you have a rescue dog that has been malnourished, beef liver is incredibly good for them to get back to health.
 And, if you have a picky eater, I guarantee that they will love beef liver!

 Don’t make your entire dogs protein source beef liver though.
 It can overload them on vitamin A. So, use beef liver as a food topper or as a treat.
+Think of it as a supplement.
 It should only make up about 10% of your dogs food intake.
 Make sure to give your dogs other sources of protein that they do well with, such as chicken, turkey, or beef.
 But, beef liver goes well with everything and your dog will love the addition of it to their diet.

 You can cook beef liver for dogs two different ways.
 I cook it in a skillet with a little bit of coconut oil so it doesn’t stick.
 John John loves coconut oil and he loves when I cook his meat in it – I’ll cook ground chicken or ground turkey in coconut oil too!
 You can also boil beef liver just liked you’d boil chicken breasts.

 Yes, you can use another protein besides chicken breasts in this recipe.
-John John loves chicken and does well with it, so we usually cook him chicken.
+John John loves chicken and does well with it, so we usually make that.
+Check out How to Make a Whole Chicken for Dog Food to save money when meal prepping chicken.
 But you can also do ground turkey or ground beef.
 If your dog is on a fish diet or lamb, you can also use that too!

 Yes, you can use whatever veggies you want that are dog safe and that your pup likes.
 John John loves red peppers, they’re his favorite veggie and they are really good for dogs, so we always add those.
 Carrots are easy and we always have in the fridge, so those are his main veggies.
 But you could also use green beans, peas, or celery as these vegetables are all safe for dogs.